This web page offers advice to those thinking of repairing, refurbishing or rebuilding an Anderson Shelter.

 It is important to be aware that the corrugated iron that was used in the war, especially in Anderson Shelters, was significantly thicker (heavier gauge) than that which is manufactured today - around 2mm thick rather than the current 0.7mm.

-As for painting, I have been recommended to use Hammerite Special Metals Primer - followed by Metal Paint.
-Ours is 'smooth white'.
-Although the paint is said to be direct to rust, this doesn't apply to galvanised surfaces which need to be primed first.
+Important note:- Although the Hammerite paint is said to be direct to rust, this doesn't apply to galvanised surfaces which need to be primed first.

 My father and I got it dismantled (eventually).
 The bolts were incredibly stiff so it took several hours to get them all undone!
 I have managed to save all of the washers.
 And all of the nuts and bolts except two - which were too badly corroded and had to be sawn off unfortunately.
 I am now in the process of cleaning them up.